ricardocr987/signalor/README.md

-# Signalor - Telegram Bot for Solana Token Alerts 🚀
+# Signalor - Telegram Bot for Solana Token Alerts and Trading 🚀

 Signalor is a Telegram bot built for the [Vybe Telegram Bot Challenge](https://earn.superteam.fun/listing/vybe-telegram-bot-challenge-dollar5k/) that provides real-time price alerts and monitoring for Solana tokens.
 The bot leverages the Vybe API to deliver accurate and timely information about token prices, trades, and market movements.